What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 Historical Context: The Role of HDS in Adaptive Streaming

-The Decline of HDS and its Enduring Legacy
+The Decline of HDS and Its Enduring Legacy

-HTTP dynamic streaming was developed by Adobe to integrate with the Adobe Flash Player, which, at the time, was the most widely used embedded video player in the world.
+HTTP dynamic streaming was developed by Adobe to integrate with the Adobe Flash Player, which was, at the time, the most widely used embedded video player in the world.

 HDS left a lasting mark on the streaming industry.
 Elements of its design, such as efficient metadata handling and adaptive bitrate delivery, influenced modern protocols like MPEG-DASH.
 While HDS streaming is no longer a part of contemporary video delivery, its innovations helped shape the adaptive streaming technologies we rely on today.